 “Focus on What You Can Control”

 I bet you’ve heard this gazillion times, but it’s the truth.
 People say the future of work has arrived and COVID-19 has introduced us to the new normal.
-No matter how hard it gets, we all need to accept the fact that the virus may be here for many months to come.
+We all need to accept the fact that the virus may be here for many months to come.
 There are a lot of things in life, most of which you have no control over right now.
 But there are also many things we can.
 The lists including:

-A quick 30-60 minutes nonsense chit-chats with your friends / loved ones can make your quarantine days much more bearable.
-Really.
+Living through this pandemic situation is tough.
+A quick 15-30 minutes non sense chit-chats with our inner circle can make our quarantine days much more bearable.

 So, what do you do to cope with the working from home / quarantine days?
-Feel free to share what are your thoughts below
+Feel free to share are your thoughts below 🙂